-In the latest video posted, a bike lasted an hour without being stolen in the unsavory Constitucion neighborhood.
+In the latest video posted, a bike lasted an hour without being stolen in the unsavoury Constitution neighbourhood.
 But on the upscale shopping street of Santa Fe, a bike lasted a few short minutes before it was stolen.

-A neighborhood “passes” the bicycle test when an hour passes or when the filmer gets tired or runs out of batteries.
+A neighbourhood “passes” the bicycle test when an hour passes or when the filmer gets tired or runs out of batteries.

 Fans of the site have offered Pasik free bicycles and sent in their own tests from Uruguay and Spain.